mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 Next is a cleanup helper, again I am not going to talk about it here (but might in a future post if there is interest).
 All you need to know is that any command added by the `defer` function will be run in reverse order when the program exits for any reason.
 This ensures we clean up no matter how the program exits.

 Some useful variables are then defined, `${@:-pkg/*}` means take all arguments, but if there are none default to `pkg/*`.
-This allows us to only build a single package, any number of packages but default to all packages if none are supplied. `BUCKET`, `REPO_PATH` and `REPO_NAME` should be changed to match your repo.
+This allows us to build a single package, any number of packages or by default all packages. `BUCKET`, `REPO_PATH` and `REPO_NAME` should be changed to match your repo.

 We create the chroot directory and init the main root fs if it does not already exist.
-And then loop over all the packages to build them one at a time, during which we delete all old package files left over from previous builds.
+Then loop over all the packages to build them one at a time with `makechrootpkg`, during which we delete all old package files left over from previous builds.
 This keeps the list of built packages down and ensures we only upload the latest build version.

-Lastly, we mount the remote repo to a tempory directory and copy all packages we have built to the repo.
+Lastly, we mount the remote repo to a tempory directory and copy all packages we have built into the repo.
 We ignore any that already exist in the repo with `--ignore-existing` on the `rsync` command.
 Packages should be immutable once uploaded to the repo if you want to change a package you should increment its version number which will create a newer non-conflicting package.
-Ideally we should refuse to build any package that already exists in the repo with the same version and a future version of this may do that but for now, this is good enough.
+Ideally we should refuse to build any package that already exists in the repo with the same version and a future version of this script may do that but for now, this is good enough.
 The final command updates the repo database with any packages that were added.

 Some of this should look familiar from the script we created in the last post.
-It would be handy to store both of these scripts inside our repo under the ./bin/ directory.
+It would be handy to store both this script and the `aursync` script from my previous post inside our repo under the ./bin/ directory.
 I have also created a shell script that mounts the repo and drops you in a shell, auto cleaning up after you exit the shell.
 I found this useful for manually fixing things in the repo as I was developing everything.
 I will not cover it in this post as the bulk of it has been described above.
-You can view/download it from [here][shell-wrapper].
+You can view/download it [here][shell-wrapper].

 [bash-strict-mode]: /blog/another-bash-strict-mode/
 [shell-wrapper]: https://github.com/mdaffin/arch-repo/blob/71c6e07afc0a349b518444f5f383bd9dc44f05e0/bin/shell